 Mineral deposits can build up in a humidifier over time.
-It happens because of presence of calcium and other minerals in the water.
+It happens because of the presence of calcium and other minerals in the water.
 As the water evaporates, minerals form in the tank, water tray, filter basket.
-But, of course, everything depends on the kind and model of humidifier.
+But, of course, everything depends on the kind and model of the humidifier.
 Certain acids can effectively dissolve calcium and other minerals.
 White vinegar is the best choice if we are talking about cleaning a humidifier and removing mineral scale.
-Why white vinegar is your ‘must-have’ for cleaning a cool mist humidifier?
-Because it is safe to handle and a great a solution of acetic acid.
+Why white vinegar is your ‘must-have’ for cleaning a cool-mist humidifier?
+Because it is safe to handle and a great solution of acetic acid.

 We will show you how to do it step by step.
 Let’s go, keep your ultrasonic cool mist humidifier clean with us!

 Let’s make everything clear.
 A safe humidifier is a clean humidifier.
 When a humidifier causes health problems, it is almost always because it contains bacteria and molds.
-So, it is essential to keep your personal humidifier clean.
+So, it is essential to keep your humidifier clean.
 So, first, disinfect its base using three-percent hydrogen peroxide or white distilled vinegar.
 This easy steps will help:

 Humidifiers have become a health trend.
 There is so much information about humidifier care that it’s almost impossible to know what is true, and which ones are just myths.
 At Geniani, we get a lot of questions about how to clean a humidifier.
 That’s why we decided to tell you how you should do it.

 After you unplug the humidifier, remove the filter.
 Hold it under the faucet and rinse it with cold water to wash away any impurities.
 Set it on a clean towel to dry while you clean the remaining parts.Tip for you: don’t use any chemicals to clean the filter.